We Love Katamari: Reception

 Both GamePro and Game Informer praised the co-op mode introduced into the game, noting that it took some getting used to, but that the game was just as polished and fun as the single-player mode.
 GameSpot also noted that the co-op can take some getting used to, but can be a great acquired taste.
-IGN on the contrary, was more critical regarding co-op and stated that it didn't work well at all.
+IGN on the contrary, was more critical regarding co-op and stated that it did not work well at all.